sari-wesg/ChirpBox/Toggle/Readme.txt

 1) Add "ll_flash.c" and "toggle.c" to your projects.

-2) The last page of the active bank is used for user Data e.
-So the user data offset should be 0x0807F808.The data size should not more than 2048 bytes.
+2) The last page of the active bank is used for user Data.
+So the user data address should be start with 0x0807F800.The data size should not more than 2048 bytes.
 3) TOGGLE_RESET_EXTI_CALLBACK() is mapped 0x08000534(bank1) or 0x08080534(bank2),offset is 0x00000534.

 0x00000534  0x7C 0xB5 0x00 0x20